-Birds are amazing friends and when properly taken care of can live long healthy lives.
-Whether you're feeding parakeets and budgies or wild birds outside, we have the expertise and experience to guide you to the ideal food.
-All bird's dietary requirements are different, and what works best for some won't give appropriate nutrition for others.
-To that end, we happily offer the CT area to ensure the very best food for your feathered buddies, improving their health and extending their lives.
+Birds are incredible friends, and when properly cared for, can live long & healthy lives.
+Whether you're feeding parakeets and budgies, or wild birds outside, we have the expertise and experience to help guide you to the perfect food.
+All bird's dietary requirements are different, and what works best for some won't provide adequate nutrition for others.
+Therefore, we proudly provide the Cheshire area with the best food for your feathered friends, improving their health and wellness and extending their lives.

-Wild bird food, depending on where you live, is usually a mixture of different sorts of seeds, consisting of thistle, sunflower, safflower, millet, and sorghum.
-Furthermore, many wild bird feeds include peanuts and corn, which are preferred by specific species like cardinals and blue jays.
-Wild bird food varies in order to attract as many different species as possible, so while it meets their calorie requirements, it's not dialed-in nutritionally like domestic bird food.
+Wild bird food, depending on where you live, is usually a mixture of different types of seeds, including thistle, sunflower, safflower, millet, and sorghum.
+Additionally, numerous wild bird feeds include peanuts and corn, which are preferred by certain species like cardinals and blue jays.
+Wild bird food is diverse in order to attract as many different species as possible.
+So while it satisfies their calorie requirements, it's not dialed-in nutritionally like domestic bird food.

-In addition, as your bird ages, you will intend to seek advice from a specialist on what type of food you need to be feeding them.
-Chicks and younger birds have different dietary needs than older birds, and changing their food calls for care and needs to be done slowly, as birds can have finicky digestive systems.
-Slowly incorporate the new food into your bird's meal, replacing more of the old seed with the new food every day to ensure proper adherence to the new diet.
+Birds need prebiotics and probiotics to keep their digestive functions working efficiently.
+Omega-3 fatty acids from nuts and seeds provide fat for their brains and nerves, and improves the gloss and shine of their feathers, while the numerous vitamins and micronutrients keep them healthy overall.
+Additionally, as your bird ages, you will want to consult a specialist on what type of food you should be feeding them.
+Younger birds have different dietary requirements than older birds, and changing their food requires care and needs to be done gradually, as birds can have finicky digestive systems.
+Gradually incorporate the new food into your bird's dish, replacing more of the old seed with the new food daily to ensure proper adherence to the new diet.